How should cowboy boots fit?

 Do Cowboy Boots Run Small?

-While it differs from brand to brand, as a general rule, cowboy boots on average run slightly large.
+While it differs from brand to brand, as a general rule, cowboy boots, on average, run slightly large.
 Be prepared to size down anywhere from a half to a full size, although your best bet is always to do your research for the particular brand you’re considering.

 Normally, when you’re buying a pair of sneakers, how do you test the size?
 I bet you press your thumb down into your toe to make sure there’s about a half-inch to inch of room up front.
 If it checks out, you’re done.